-The taking of photographs for non-commercial purposes is authorized in the museum in compliance with Clause 27.
+The taking of photographs or films for non-commercial purposes is authorized in the museum in compliance with Clause 27.

-Photography can be subject to restrictions indicated at the entrance to rooms or next to works.
+Photography and filming can be subject to restrictions indicated at the entrance to rooms or next to works.

-The taking of photographs and their exploitation by visitors is restricted to private use only and providing author’s rights and the right to privacy are respected.
+The taking of photographs and films and their exploitation by visitors is restricted to private use only and providing author’s rights and the right to privacy are respected.

 The museum declines any responsibility for any exploitation contravening the principles set out in these regulations.

 It is forbidden to photograph or film the museum’s technical and security installations.